tier4/tilde_lite/README.md

       severity: warn # severity
       period: 100.0 # execution frequency of path
       deadline: 200.0 # deadline of response time
-      violation_count_thresh: 5 # threshold to judge warn or not.
+      violation_count_threshold: 5 # threshold to judge warn or not.
 ```

 <!-- prettier-ignore-start -->